 One of Europe’s newest long-distance hiking routes, the project was designed for pleasure and convenience from the get-go.
 That means there are only slight differences in altitude between sections, the route is well defined, and each stage has great culinary options and accommodations.

-Compared to other long-range treks in Europe, the cultural experience of the Alpe Adria trail is the most similar to hiking the Tour Du Mont Blanc, and it requires much less physical preparation than Corsica’s GR20, one of Europe’s toughest hiking trails.
+Compared to other long-range treks in Europe, the cultural experience of the Alpe Adria trail is the most similar to hiking the Tour Du Mont Blanc, and it requires much less physical preparation than Corsica’s GR20, one of Europe’s toughest hiking trails, but it is less diverse than the famous Laugavegur Trail.

 Want the best of the Alpe Adria Trail?
 This is my favorite itinerary: